 - In order to check for pupillary constriction during accommodation, place your finger close to the patient’s face.
 Ask the patient to first look at a distant point and then focus on your finger.
 Notice if the pupils construct upon focusing on your finger.

 Asymmetry of the pupils is referred to as anisocoria.
 Some people with anisocoria have no underlying neuropathology.
 In this setting, the asymmetry will have been present for a long time without change, and the patient will have no other neurological signs or symptoms.
 The direct and consensual responses should be preserved.

 Some conditions can also affect the size of the pupils.
 Medications/ intoxications which cause generalized sympathetic activation will result in dilatation of both pupils.
 Other drugs (e.g., narcotics) cause symmetric constriction of the pupils.
-These findings can provide important clues when dealing with an agitated or comatose patient suffering from medication overdose.
+These findings can provide important clues when dealing with an agitated or comatose patient suffering from a medication overdose.
 Eye drops known as mydriatic agents are employed to paralyze the muscles, resulting in marked dilatation of the pupils on the affected side.
 They are used during a detailed eye examination, allowing a clear view of the retina.
 Additionally, any process which causes increased intracranial pressure can result in a dilated pupil that does not respond to light.
-Other conditions like anxiety, pontine lesion and even simply old age can cause bilateral pupillary dilation.
+Other conditions like anxiety, pontine lesion, and even simply old age can cause bilateral pupillary dilation.